jameswcasimir/ResumeExamples/README.md

 # Why do these scripts exist?
 A big project of mine, is an automated media system

-I have a very large media library, mostly viewable through a service called Plex I created a system to automate tasks involved with maintaining such a system These are scripts that fill in the gaps left by other services
+I have a very large video media library, viewable through a service called Plex

+I created a project to automate tasks involved with maintaining such a system These are scripts that fill in the gaps left by other services

 * Finds media to obtain (from youtube and such)